Master of Agricultural Sciences

 GraduaTE Agriculture and FoOD SOCIETY (GAFS)

 GAFS is a student-led society that aims to connect agriculture students to each other, and the industry.
 GAFS holds student meet-ups, facilitates industry tours with agricultural producers, and hosts lectures and seminars by industry experts.
+For more information get in touch.

 The School of Agriculture and Food strives to provide students with the support and resources they need to succeed.
 A range of services are available to students to facilitate professional development and mental health and wellbeing, including: